AmpersandJS/ampersand-view-switcher/README.md

-# human-view-switcher
+# ampersand-view-switcher

 This module does one thing: *it helps you swap out views inside of an element*.
-It's compatible with human-view, backbone views and any view that has an `.el`, `.render` and `.remove()`
+It's compatible with ampersand-view, backbone views and any view that has an `.el`, `.render` and `.remove()`

 What might you do with it?
 - build a page container for your app.